 Editor’s note: This blog post was last updated on by

 If you’re new to cruising you might be panicking a bit about all those different currencies you’re going to need, especially if you’re embarking on a longer cruise adventure.
-The more stop offs your cruise ship is making the more complicated currency becomes, so do you need to get currency for every port your ship stops in?
+The more stop-offs your cruise ship is making the more complicated currency becomes, so do you need to get currency for every port your ship stops in?
 Do you need cash or will a credit card be okay?
 What currency do you need for spending onboard the ship?
 Should you purchase all your currency before you embark?

-If these are the questions that are keeping you up at night, then you’ve come to right place.
+If these are the questions that are keeping you up at night, then you’ve come to the right place.
 Read on for everything you need to know about currency for cruise holidays, from what to take to where to buy it from.

-Whilst many cruises include the food, accommodation, and basic beverages in the price of your cruise, few are truly all inclusive.
-Premium liquors, some activities and excursions, and other optional extras will all need to be purchased separately once you’re onboard the ship.
+Whilst many cruises include the food, accommodation, and basic beverages in the price of your cruise, few are truly all-inclusive.
+Premium liquors, some activities and excursions, and other optional extras will all need to be purchased separately once you’re on board the ship.
 Onboard payment methods vary between ships, from which currency is accepted to what the most common method of payment is.
 To make it all a bit simpler, we’ve checked out the onboard protocol for a few of the major cruise lines so you don’t have to.

-Any extras you use onboard the ship are charged to your room and then the total amount is settled at the end of your trip, sort of like a tab.
+Any extras you use onboard the ship is charged to your room and then the total amount is settled at the end of your trip, sort of like a tab.
 US dollars are the most commonly used currency, so the prices will be listed in that format.
 The only exception is some Australian based cruises, where the onboard currency will be Australian rather than US dollars.